 - To exclude any of your own weaknesses that are relevant to the list of required skills you have just compiled

-- To check which of your strengths match those listed in the job offer - this will be useful when you are asked about your strengths - besides your weaknesses!
+- To check which of your strengths match those listed in the job offer - this will be useful when you are asked about your strengths - but also to write your CV!

 As you will have understood by now, you really don't want to mention having a weakness that happens to be fundamental to the job profile.

 This would knock you out of the running - who would hire a salesperson who confesses to being shy and lacking in confidence?

 Pick a real, work-related weakness that is not fundamental to your future employers.

 And if you need some inspiration, read our list of 50+ examples of strengths and weaknesses for job interviews.

 So now you know how to pick the weakness:

 You are ready to move on to step 2 of the strategy…